-All students are also assigned to a "crew" for our weekly grade level meetings.
-Each crew will be led by a staff advisor.
-Students will sit in their crews during Pride times and will develop and maintain close relationships with their crews throughout the school year.
-Families should expect to hear updates from their child's crew advisor on a regular basis.
-Families should also see their child's advisor as the point person for all non-subject specific questions and concerns.
+Several weeks into the school year, all students are also assigned to a PRIDE group led by a KAL teacher.
+These teachers will develop and maintain close relationships with their groups throughout the school year.
+Families should see their child's PRIDE leader as the point person for all non-subject specific questions and concerns.